codingclubrvce/AI-ML-101/README.md

 Feel free to explore, use, and build upon the models and projects in this repository.
 Refer to each model's README.md for specific usage instructions.

 # Contribution Guidelines
-Check out [contribution.md](contribution.md) for contribution guidlines.
+Check out [contribution.md](contribution.md) for contribution guidelines.

 # Feedback and Support
 For any questions, feedback, or issues regarding the repository, feel free to open an issue or reach out to the Coding Club's ML Head.